alek3y/dotfiles/README.md

 cp dotfiles/.* ~
 ```

-Now, if you want, you cant delete the `dotfiles` folder:
+Now, if you want, you can delete the `dotfiles` folder:
 ```bash
 rm -rf dotfiles
 ```